AudiovisualMetadataPlatform/amp_bootstrap/docs/AMP-2150-experiment/README.md

 Not sure if it's possible to replace an entire data structure in some cases rather than just mixing it in.

+Maybe have a '.replace' key in the dict metadata that indicates that this dictionary is to entirely replace the existing dictionary, rather than being merged

 ## Managing the toolbox is still kinda hard
 This may be a case for a simple command line tool to manage the toolbox settings.
-The config file would live in data/package_config
+The config file would live in data/package_config?
+Splitting the user/system config will go a a long way to making it easier

+## Generate the computed configuration as a static file?
+Might be useful for the REST back end to be able to look up things in the combined configuration.